Iranian Green Movement: Arrests

-On the weekend of 13 and 14 June, in a series of raids across Tehran, the government arrested over 170 people, according to police officials.
+On the weekend of 13 and 14 June, the government arrested over 170 people in a series of raids across Tehran.
 Among them were prominent reformist politicians, including Mojahedin of the Islamic Revolution Organization (MIRO) founder Behzad Nabavi, Islamic Iran Participation Front (IIPF) leader Mohsen Mirdamadi, and former president Mohammad Khatami's brother Mohammad-Reza Khatami, who was later released.
 Also arrested were Mostafa Tajzadeh and Mohsen Aminzadeh, whom the IRNA said were involved in orchestrating protests on 13 June.
 Anonymous sources said that the police stormed the headquarters of the IIPF and arrested a number of people.
 Iranian journalist Mashallah Shamsolvaezin claimed that presidential candidate Mir-Hossein Mousavi was put under house arrest, although officials denied this.
 An estimated 200 people were detained after clashes with students at Tehran University, although many were later released.
+The Guardian actively reported those who died or were detained in a spreadsheet listing 1,259 names as victims of Iran’s crackdown.

-Acting Police Chief Ahmad-Reza Radan stated via the state press service on the 14th that "in the interrogation of related rebels, we intend to find the link between the plotters and foreign media".
+Acting Police Chief Ahmad-Reza Radan stated via the state press service on the 14th that "in the interrogation of related rebels, we will try to find the link between the plotters and foreign media".
 A judiciary spokesman said they had not been arrested but that they were summoned, "warned not to increase tension," and later released.
 Intelligence minister Gholam Hossein Mohseni-Ejehei linked some arrests to terrorism supported from outside Iran, stating that "more than 20 explosive consignments were discovered".
 Others, he said, were "counter-revolutionary groups" who had "penetrated election headquarters" of the election candidates.